Wealthfront vs. Acorns: Which Robo-Advisor Should You Choose?

 When you invest through a robo-advisor, you also need to pay the fees of the funds in your portfolio.
 (They are deducted automatically.)
 The money goes to the fund manager, not to the robo-advisor company.

-Wealthfront vs. Acorns: Socially Responsible (ESG) Portfolio
+Wealthfront vs. Acorns: Socially responsible investing

 Catching on to the ESG investing trend, both Acorns and Wealthfront offer ESG or sustainable portfolios.
 Wealthfront calls it the Socially Responsible Investing (SRI) portfolio.
 Broadly speaking, ESG portfolios score better on environmental, social, and governance metrics like carbon emissions, worker treatment, diversity and governance.